tekosds/chat/README.md

 - Run command `docker-compose up` from chat root directory
 - It will create mongo container with chatdb on port 27017
 - After that backend will start on port 8080

+- Frontend application should be run from fe root directory npm install npam start

 ## API Documentation
  - API documentation can be found at [Swagger UI](http://localhost:8080/swagger-ui.html)